Newsflash, spring is not that far off. Which mean you’re going to be swapping winter coats for tissues really soon as spring seasonal allergies ensue.

 Seasonal allergies can be tough.
 The sneezing, the itching, the coughing is just not most people’s idea of a good time.
 Oddly, this pharmacist has kicked traditional spring allergy remedies to the curb in favor of more natural allergy remedies.
 I’ve been writing this post for a while in my head but, what really kicked things into high gear was the fact that my daughter’s seasonal allergies went from manageable to “insane” over the last few weeks.

-The good news is, I’ve vetted these natural allergy remedies and they really work.
+The good news is, I’ve vetted these natural spring allergy remedies and they really work.
 It’s important to note that homeopathic and natural remedies can take longer to get a sustainable or measurably positive results.
 But if you stick to it, there will be some relief on the other side of the tissue.